CS 332

 4

-A sequence of MATLAB commands can be stored in a text file and executed by entering the first name of the text file in the Command Window.
-The file must have a filename extension of .m and is referred to as a script, which is a type of M-File.
+A sequence of MATLAB commands can be stored in a file and executed by entering the first name of the file in the Command Window.
+The file must have a filename extension of .m and is referred to as an M-File.
+One type of M-file is a script.
 Although any text editor can be used to create an M-File, MATLAB provides its own editor that is convenient to use.
-There are three ways to open an initial editor window:
+There are at least three ways to open an initial editor window to start a new script:

-Multiple files can be open in the editor at one time - the files are overlaid and can be selected by clicking on their name at the bottom of the editor window.
+Multiple files can be open in the editor at one time - the files are overlaid and can be selected by clicking on the tab with their name near the top of the editor window.
 You can type commands in the editor, and the code will be formatted automatically with indentation to make the code more readable.

+A code file can be saved by clicking on the floppy disk icon labeled Save along the top of the editor window, or through the Save menu below this icon.
 When a file is first created, a dialog box will appear where the name of the file can be entered.
-Type the full file name (e.g. myCodeFile.m) in the text box labeled Save As: and click on the Save button.
-Unless otherwise specified, the file will be stored in the Current Directory.
+Either type the full file name (e.g. myCodeFile.m) or first file name (e.g. myCodeFile) in the text box labeled Save As: and click on the Save button.
+Unless otherwise specified, the file will be stored in the Current Folder.

 Suppose a file is created, named testFile.m.
-The sequence of commands in this file can then be executed by selecting Run from the editor's Debug menu, or by entering the name testFile in the Command Window.
+The sequence of commands in this file can then be executed by entering the name testFile in the Command Window.
+From the editor, the script can also be run by clicking on the green arrow along the top menu bar.

 A comment can be placed in an M-File by preceding the text with %, as shown in the above code samples.
 Multiple lines of text can be put in comments by surrounding the block of text with %{ and %} placed on separate lines, as shown in the following script: